GSA/modernization/pages/report/04-shared-services.md

 Next steps to support the above recommendations are as follows:

-> **Upon Approval of the President and within a Timeline of 30 Days:**
->
-> OMB will conduct a data call to agencies regarding their current email
-> contracts, prices, and number of mailboxes.
-It is imperative that the
-> Government obtain an accurate measurement of the market size of
-> agencies who have not yet migrated to cloud email.
-While there are
-> clear data on the current need among CFO Act agencies, there is
-> currently no definitive data regarding the adoption of cloud-based
-> email solutions at small and independent agencies.
-Understanding the
-> full size of the marketplace will enable the Government to maximize
-> its leverage in negotiations with cloud collaboration vendors.
->
-> OMB will convene a task force of agencies to finalize a standard set
-> of requirements for cloud email, including both low and moderate
-> security postures for email and cloud collaboration.
-These
-> requirements, which will build upon previously completed work, will be
-> circulated to all agencies for comment and serve as the basis for
-> acquisition.
->
-> **Upon Approval of the President and within a Timeline of 45 Days:**
->
-> OMB will issue updated identity policy guidance for public comment
-> that will reduce agency burden and recommend identity service areas
-> suitable for shared services.
-GSA will provide a business case to the
-> Federal CIO on the consolidation of existing identity services to
-> improve usability and drive secure access and interoperability.
-This
-> action will enable secure access and collaboration as a service in a
-> way that improves existing agency-specific implementations, which
-> often have various levels of security and do not include
-> interoperability.
->
-> **Upon Approval of the President and within a Timeline of 60 Days:**
->
-> OMB will establish a comprehensive strategy for driving the
-> accelerated migration of agency email and collaboration tools to the
-> cloud for departments and agencies who have still not adopted
-> cloud-based email.
-This strategy should emphasize achieving both cost
-> savings and improved security.
->
-> **Upon Approval of the President and within a Timeline of 90 Days:**
->
-> OMB will assemble an Acquisition Tiger Team (ATT), which will be
-> charged with drafting and disseminating a “quick start” acquisition
-> package that can help agencies facilitate rapid license and migration
-> service acquisitions.
-This will make it possible for agencies to award
-> licenses and services that may presently have difficulty doing so.
-The
-> “quick start” package would include market research, acquisition
-> plans, templates for requesting quotes, identified sources of supply,
-> and Independent Government Cost Estimate calculation templates (based
-> on already completed acquisitions).
->
-> The ATT, working through the appropriate executive agent, will send
-> out Requests for Information (RFIs) or conduct other market research
-> activities to find qualified small business and socio-economic
-> concerns to leverage set aside programs and other authorities to
-> streamline the migration acquisitions to the greatest extent possible.
-> For example, using the 8(a) Digital Service Initiative or vehicles
-> that have resulted from Category Management efforts in this
-> space.[^20]
->
-> **Upon Approval of the President and within a Timeline of 180 Days:**
->
-> The Government should consider incentives for early adoption
-> (migration in the first year following the formalization of the
-> effort), including individualized assistance tailored to a given
-> agency’s needs.
-To assist in such an effort, OMB will create
-> acquisition/migration cadres, consisting of information technology and
-> acquisition specialists that will be sent to early adopter agencies to
-> help with license and migration acquisitions-related challenges.
-> Initially, these cadres would draw from agencies that have already
-> completed their migrations, such as the Department of the Justice
-> (DOJ) and acquisition experts from the Digital IT Acquisition
-> Professional Training (DITAP) alumni network.
->
-> **Upon Approval of the President and within a Timeline of 240 Days:**
->
-> OMB, with support from GSA, will pilot new acquisition tactics for
-> cloud email and collaboration licenses including but not limited to
-> those discussed above and outlined in Appendix D.
->
-> **Other High-Level Actions:**
->
-> Approved FISMA-Moderate cloud based collaboration tools currently
-> exist.
-GSA will continue to work with existing cloud email and
-> collaboration providers, and will prioritize approval of a FISMA-High
-> offering.
-Process improvements will continue iteratively to enable
-> agencies to accelerate adoption of cloud services.
+**Upon Approval of the President and within a Timeline of 30 Days:**

+OMB will conduct a data call to agencies regarding their current email contracts, prices, and number of mailboxes.
+It is imperative that the Government obtain an accurate measurement of the market size of agencies who have not yet migrated to cloud email.
+While there are clear data on the current need among CFO Act agencies, there is currently no definitive data regarding the adoption of cloud-based email solutions at small and independent agencies.
+Understanding the full size of the marketplace will enable the Government to maximize its leverage in negotiations with cloud collaboration vendors.

+OMB will convene a task force of agencies to finalize a standard set of requirements for cloud email, including both low and moderate security postures for email and cloud collaboration.
+These requirements, which will build upon previously completed work, will be circulated to all agencies for comment and serve as the basis for acquisition.

+**Upon Approval of the President and within a Timeline of 45 Days:**

+OMB will issue updated identity policy guidance for public comment that will reduce agency burden and recommend identity service areas suitable for shared services.
+GSA will provide a business case to the Federal CIO on the consolidation of existing identity services to improve usability and drive secure access and interoperability.
+This action will enable secure access and collaboration as a service in a way that improves existing agency-specific implementations, which often have various levels of security and do not include interoperability.

+**Upon Approval of the President and within a Timeline of 60 Days:**

+OMB will establish a comprehensive strategy for driving the accelerated migration of agency email and collaboration tools to the cloud for departments and agencies who have still not adopted cloud-based email.
+This strategy should emphasize achieving both cost savings and improved security.

+**Upon Approval of the President and within a Timeline of 90 Days:**

+OMB will assemble an Acquisition Tiger Team (ATT), which will be charged with drafting and disseminating a “quick start” acquisition package that can help agencies facilitate rapid license and migration service acquisitions.
+This will make it possible for agencies to award licenses and services that may presently have difficulty doing so.
+The “quick start” package would include market research, acquisition plans, templates for requesting quotes, identified sources of supply, and Independent Government Cost Estimate calculation templates (based on already completed acquisitions).

+The ATT, working through the appropriate executive agent, will send out Requests for Information (RFIs) or conduct other market research activities to find qualified small business and socio-economic concerns to leverage set aside programs and other authorities to streamline the migration acquisitions to the greatest extent possible.
+For example, using the [8(a) Digital Service Initiative][TECHFAR-8A] or vehicles that have resulted from Category Management efforts in this space.

+**Upon Approval of the President and within a Timeline of 180 Days:**

+The Government should consider incentives for early adoption (migration in the first year following the formalization of the effort), including individualized assistance tailored to a given agency’s needs.
+To assist in such an effort, OMB will create acquisition/migration cadres, consisting of information technology and acquisition specialists that will be sent to early adopter agencies to help with license and migration acquisitions-related challenges.
+Initially, these cadres would draw from agencies that have already completed their migrations, such as the Department of the Justice (DOJ) and acquisition experts from the Digital IT Acquisition Professional Training (DITAP) alumni network.

+**Upon Approval of the President and within a Timeline of 240 Days:**

+OMB, with support from GSA, will pilot new acquisition tactics for cloud email and collaboration licenses including but not limited to those discussed above and outlined in Appendix D.

+**Other High-Level Actions:**

+Approved FISMA-Moderate cloud based collaboration tools currently exist.
+GSA will continue to work with existing cloud email and collaboration providers, and will prioritize approval of a FISMA-High offering.
+Process improvements will continue iteratively to enable agencies to accelerate adoption of cloud services.

 ### 3. Improve Existing and Provide Additional Security Shared Services